-As a public transit provider, we do not reserve seats, and boarding our vessels is first come, first served.
+As a public transit provider, we do not reserve seats.
+Boarding our vessels is first come, first served.
 Reservations are only available for direct Oracle Park and Chase Center service.

 Do you have youth, senior or disabled discounts?

 Yes.
 See our Fares & Tickets page for details.
 Children under the age of 5 years old ride for free with a paying adult.

-What’s Clipper Card and why should I use it on the ferry?
+What’s Clipper and why should I use it on the ferry?

-Clipper is the Bay Area’s all-in-one transit payment solution and using Clipper offers customers a significant fare discount.
+Clipper is the Bay Area’s all-in-one transit payment solution and the easiest way to pay your ferry fare.
 You load value on your account or connect it to a credit or debit card.
-You can then use on 23 different transit agencies in the Bay Area, including San Francisco Bay Ferry.
+You can then use Clipper on 23 different transit agencies in the Bay Area, including San Francisco Bay Ferry.
 You can register a new account and add it your mobile wallet or buy a new plastic card at Bay Crossings in the Ferry Building, the Clipper machines at the Golden Gate Ferry Terminal in San Francisco (just north of our terminal) or at any BART station.
 See more info and learn how to use Clipper on the ferry.